Forward-UIUC-2022S/henrik-tseng-educational-website-and-courses-finder-for-keyword/README.md

    - Functionality: Provide the ranking of usefulness for all resources, used as judgment criteria in later module

 ### Module: ResultFiltering
-1. Function: ConditionFiltering
+1. Function: ConditionFiltering(extra)
    - Description: First step of filtering the resources
    - Input:
      - ripe_data: processed related resources found through the search, format friendly for later modules
-     - conditions: filtering conditions for returned value according to user input string
+     - (extra)conditions: filtering conditions for returned value according to user input string
    - Output:
      - filtered_data: list of resources that satisfy all conditions from the user
    - Functionality: Filter the resources according to input conditions from user that parsed above

 2. Function: RankingFiltering
-   - Description: Second step of filtering the resources
+   - Description: Second step of filtering the resources, sort the resources according to usefulness rank
    - Input:
      - filtered_data: list of resources that satisfy all conditions from the user
      - rank: a list that contains the ranking for resources of the same index in ripe_data accordingly